meedan/check-mark/README.md

 ### Development

+For the first time only, run `npm run prepare-android`.
+You may also need to open the application on your device, shake it, and set the IP of the host computer and port 8081 at "Dev Settings".

 Copy `config.js.example` to `config.js` and define your configurations.
 Connect your device to your computer and run `npm run build-android`.
+This command must keep running.
+If it exits, run again.
 The application will be launched on your phone.

+### TODO

+* Support image upload